Biomedical Sciences

 BMMSG 528: Research Protocol

-Credits 2.0This course is an independent study course designed to give master’s students the opportunity to develop a specific, comprehensive research protocol that will be implemented during completion of the Master of Biomedical Sciences degree.
+Credits 2.0This course is an independent study course designed to give first year MBS students the opportunity to develop a specific, comprehensive research protocol that will be implemented during completion of the Master of Biomedical Sciences degree.
+The research protocol will be completed under the supervision of the student’s research advisor(s), presented in both written and oral formats, and approved by the student's research committee.

 Credits 3.0This course will introduce the student to classical, population, quantitative, and molecular genetics.
 In general, the course will be taught from a medical perspective, while keeping in mind the evolutionary significance of pathological alleles.
 Topics included are: the human genome, core DNA technologies, genetic variation, mendelian transmission of traits, genetic basis of diseases, epigenetics, cancer genetics, genetic approaches to treating disease, risk assessment, genetic counseling, and ethical issues in clinical genetics.